 Uber lawsuits fall under the umbrella of motor vehicle accident lawsuits.
 They are brought by those who suffer injuries in an accident involving an Uber driver, and can be filed against Uber, the driver, or both.
 In some cases, Uber accident claims are brought against third-parties, such as the vehicle owner, or another driver involved in the accident.

 As in any personal injury dispute, the plaintiff (the injured individual) seeks compensation for the losses they sustained in the accident.
 Compensation must account for injuries, lost wages, and medical expenses, among many other losses.
-In some cases, the plaintiff may even have the option of pursuing “bonus” punitive damages that can multiply the total compensation; this can lead to a multimillion dollar lawsuit.
+In some cases, the plaintiff may even have the option of pursuing “bonus” punitive damages that can multiply the total compensation; this can lead to a multimillion-dollar lawsuit.

-- Step 4: Settlement or trial
+Step 4: Settlement Negotiations or Trial Proceedings

 How to Recover Damages in an Uber Car Accident